vladimir1284/micropython-modbus/docs/INSTALLATION.md

 ### mpremote

-As of January 2022 the [`mpremote`][ref-mpremote] tool is available via `pip`.

-> It can be used from a host PC to install packages to a locally connected device
+As of January 2022 the [`mpremote`][ref-mpremote] tool is available via `pip` and can be used to install packages on a connected device from a host machine.

 As described in the `Install required tools` section of [SETUP](SETUP.md), the tool will be installed with the provided `requirements.txt` file.
 Please